locuoco/molecular_dynamics/README.md

   * `molecule.hpp`: classes, methods and other utilites for managing molecular systems (for now, you have only water molecules, also the dihedral potential part must be added).
   * `physics.hpp`: mainly a header file that includes everything.
   * `point.hpp`: classes, aliases and data structures for vectors, matrices and tensors with some helper function.
-* `shaders`: directory which contains shaders for the rendering of impostors (for fast rendering of spheres), post-processing filters (fast approximate anti-aliasing, blue noise dithering) and text.
 * `utils`: directory which contains some utilities used in this project.
   * `parallel_sort.hpp`: multi-threaded parallel sorting algorithm based on `std::sort`, `std::inplace_merge` and `utils::thread_pool`.
   * `thread_pool.hpp`: a simple multi-queue thread pool based on `std::jthread`.
 It reuses threads for many tasks instead of creating and destroying them continuously and thus avoids some overhead.
-* `controls.hpp`: includes a function to manage keyboard and mouse controls.
-* `Font.hpp`: class for drawing text on the window.
-* `graphics.hpp`: class that manages the graphics used in this specific program.
-* `shader.hpp`: some functions to load shaders from file.
 * `main.cpp`: it just contains the main loop and some basic initialization of the system (it can be ignored or modified).

 ### Dependencies